 The Recteq RT-700 is a workhorse that features a large cooking area of 700 sq. inches right on the main cooking rack made of stainless steel.
 In fact, the entire grill sports sturdy stainless steel construction that can last you a long time.
 You also have the option of making your cooking area more massive by adding the 350 sq. inch secondary cooking rack, available as an optional extra.

 The stainless steel construction also implements convenience features that can really make your workflow easier.
 These include tool hooks, a towel ring, a spill-proof bucket hook, and a pull bar handle.
-The grill uses the same Smart Grill feature that lets you dial in a specific temperature and maintains it precisely with a tolerance of only 5 degrees either way.
-This is made possible via a modern PID enabled controller.
+The grill uses the same Smart Grill feature that lets you dial in a specific temperature and maintain it precisely with a tolerance of only 5 degrees either way.
+This is made possible via a modern PID-enabled controller.

 Two useful features included in the product are a dual-probe meat thermometer that integrates directly into the controller and can also be monitored using Wi-Fi and an automatic grill lighting feature that automatically illuminates the grilling area, making usage a breeze.